vikingdata/articles/databases/mysql/mysql_backup_restore_replication.md

 ### For GTID or non-GTID
 * Make sure there is an account on the Master with has Replication Client as a grant.
 * From mysqldump or from xtrabackup you should get a log file and log position.
 It doesn't matter if its GTID or not, set replication on the SLAVE
     * Why must you do this on a GTID_MODE=ON?
 Because there is no guarantee all the binlogs on the master have GTID stamps.
 If there are, you will get "anonymous" errors in replication.
+If GTID, we make sure gtid_mode and GTID_Consistency are set to ON before the backup occurred.
+Any binlogs AFTER the backup will have gtid stamps

 ```
    # These commands may at some point be deprecated.
 change master to master_host="<host>", master_user='<user>', master_password='<password>';